Updated: Feb 22

-We're in a new year, a new decade and with every turn of a calendar, we resolve to do something or not do something but... resolutions fade.
+With every turn of a calendar, we resolve to do something or not do something but... resolutions fade.
 Solutions are long term.
 Let's discuss some proven ways to establish and stick to a healthy habit below!
-Let’s address the two primary principles in wellness because I know these are at the top of your to-tackle list; Fitness (Movement) and Nutrition (Eating).
+Let’s address the two primary pillars in wellness because I know these are at the top of your to-tackle list; Fitness (Movement) and Nutrition (Eating).

 1. Add in One Simple Change.
 This will be something just outside your normal so that when you reach it, you’ll feel empowered to keep adding more.
 Some options may include: Going to bed an hour earlier, drinking more water every day, kicking the soda habit, listening to only good-for-the-soul music, turning off the evening news, rebounding, reading and understanding food labels, redefining your inner circle, setting healthy boundaries with family members, etc. For me, I signed up for a boxing class.
 This is completely out of my element but I am going for it!
 Talking about going for it...

 Set attainable goals and go for it!
 Yea, we can shoot for the stars but many needing a reset may give up before they reach their goal; however, when we make these small changes, we will see the benefits and rewards stack up which will keep us encouraged to keep at it.
 Ten years ago, I started with removing high fructose corn syrup.
 Now I consider myself an avid label reader and I will never purchase something without first reading the ingredients even on trusted brands.
 I look for several things on the label and this can be addressed during your nutrition consult with me.